IRMaGe-3T/irmage-tools-resources/docs/users/mriqc.md

 Run:
 ```
-docker run -it --rm -v bids-root/:/data:ro -v /output-folder/:/out nipreps/mriqc:latest /data /out participant --participant_label 001
+docker run -it --rm --user 2001:2001 -v /path_to_bids_folder:/data -v /path_to_bids_folder/derivatives/mriqc:/out -v /path_to_tmp_folder/work_tpm:/work nipreps/mriqc:23.1.0 /data /out participant  -w /work --no-sub --verbose-reports

 ```
+The "--verbose-reports" option provides full reports.

 ### "Bare-metal" installation

-It should be used only for specific reasons (specific tests, issue with docker, get intermediate images computed by mriqc..).
+It should be used only for specific reasons (specific tests, issue with docker, get intermediate images computed by MRIQC..).
 It required to install several dependencies as FSL, AFNI, ANTs and freesurfer and some specifics libraries versions are needed.
 So you may have software/ package versions issues depending on what libraries are installed on your computer.

-Installation of mriqc using pip :
+Installation of MRIQC using pip :
 ```
 pip3 install --user mriqc
 ```